 FAQs

-Our goal is to facilitate deep exploration of students' primary strengths and passions—all while ensuring they build foundational knowledge in core subjects relevant to modern life (math, writing, coding, etc.) such that a deficiency in any of these domains will never be the factor that holds them back.
+Our goal is to facilitate deep exploration of students' primary strengths and passions—all while ensuring they build foundational knowledge in core subjects relevant to modern life (math, writing, entrepreneurship, etc.) such that a deficiency in any of these domains will never be the factor that holds them back.

 How do you define "gifted"?